ekmett/lens/README.markdown

 [![Build Status](https://secure.travis-ci.org/ekmett/lens.png?branch=master)](http://travis-ci.org/ekmett/lens)

-This package provides lenses and lens families without any nonsense or complicated imports.
+This package provides lenses and lens families.
+These lenses are compatible with those from lens-family, lens-family-core, lens-family-th and from polylens

 Contact Information
 -------------------